mdriscollic/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Name (required).** Name of the group.
 For example, History.
 *   **Code (required).** User-created, based on name.
 *   **Status (required).** Select the status of the group: Active, Frozen, or Inactive.
 Active means the group is ongoing, Frozen means the group has been put on pause, and Inactive means the group is no longer in use.
 *   **Acquisition units.** If you only want particular users within certain acquisition units to be able to edit the group, enter or select the Acquisition units from the drop-down list.
 You can select multiple units.
-If blank, any users with the appropriate permissions are allowed to edit the group's information.
+If blank, any users with the appropriate capabiltiies are allowed to edit the group's information.
 For more information, see [Settings > Acquisition units](../../settings/settings_acquisition_units/settings_acquisition_units/).
 *   **Description.** A description of the group.
 For example, you may want to include why the group was created and the relation between the different funds.